geerc/www/gkapfham/research/papers/Paper-WeaselTech2007.md

 ### {{page.authors }}

-### <em>Proceedings of the ACM International Workshop on Empirical Assessment of Software Engineering Languages and Technologies</em>, November 2007
+### <em>Proceedings of the International Workshop on Empirical Assessment of Software Engineering Languages and Technologies</em>, November 2007

 ### Abstract